 60% of their diet has to be grass, whereas conventional farmers can feed their cows grain.
 The Riverford herd spend 9 months of the year out in the fields eating grass.
 Their natural fertiliser goes onto our fields, helping us to grow veg.

-Calf diets are different in organic herds too.
-When dairy calves are born, the mothers go into the milking herd and the calves themselves are weaned onto solid food.
-There are no restrictions on non-organic weaning and calves are typically taken away from their mothers at birth.
-In the organic system the calves stay with their mothers for 12-24 hours to feed on colostrum, the rich first milk which is filled with nutrients and antibodies.
-They are then fed milk before being fully weaned onto grass by 12 weeks.
-During this time at least half of their diet is fresh, whole milk, whereas non-organic farmers largely use a milk replacement powder, often containing synthetic vitamins.
+Dairy calves are well looked-after in organic herds too.
+The calves stay with their mothers for 12-24 hours to feed on colostrum, the rich first milk which is filled with nutrients and antibodies.
+They are then fed milk before being fully weaned onto grass by 12 weeks at the earliest, being kept in groups so they have plenty of companions.
+During this time at least half of their diet is fresh, whole milk.
+Non-organic farmers largely use a milk replacement powder, often containing synthetic vitamins.

 Organic cows are outside as much as possible but most dairy herds are brought in during the winter (when the grass stops growing).
 When they are inside, they are housed in covered yards or cubicles with clean, comfortable bedding.
 This isn't required for non-organic cows.